Skip to content

 EtherNet/IP is the standard with Rockwell/Allen-Bradley PLCs.
 PROFINET is the standard with Siemens PLCs.

-Both PROFINET and EtherNet/IP provide fast I/O exchange, but neither guarantees zero packet loss during a failure.
-The next chapter covers HSR and PRP, the redundancy protocols that send every frame twice for zero-recovery-time failover in critical applications like IEC 61850 substations.
+Both PROFINET and EtherNet/IP deliver fast I/O exchange.
+Neither protocol guarantees zero packet loss during a detected link inoperability.
+The next chapter covers HSR and PRP.
+These redundancy protocols send every frame twice for zero-recovery-time failover in IEC 61850 substations.

 • ODVA.
 (2022).
 EtherNet/IP Specification.
 ODVA Publication PUB00138.